 Another way to explain the differences between musicians and non-musicians is through the schema theory of learning.
 The term schema was first introduced by Piaget (1953) and refers to a method of organizing knowledge about the world around us.
 Schemas make processing of incoming information more efficient by indexing the relationships between elements and creating connections between the processes required to understand those relationships.
 The more we are exposed to a stimulus, the stronger the connections and the more efficient the schemas become.
 Schemas are automatically invoked to process and understand incoming stimuli (Anderson, 1984a).
 Schema theory, when applied to reading words, involves simultaneous analysis at many different levels: from a phoneme, to syntax, to overall interpretation of a phrase, to following the overarching story (Anderson, 1984b).
 Music, like a story, contains many different levels of information: rhythm, timbre, tone semantics, dynamics, etc (Leman, 2012).
 Musicians are trained to listen and process music in a way that allows them to understand this information.
 Their schemas for processing music are efficient and well-formed, especially the schemas for the music of their primary instrument.

 Due to the similarity between the structure of written language and a music piece, the cognitive processes used to understand the music (working memory, short term memory, contextual comprehension etc.) may be similar in nature to those used during reading (Baddeley, Logie, Nimmo-Smith, & Brereton, 1985; Stanovich, 1982a, 1982b).
 The similarity between the cognitive processes involved in music listening and a task like reading may be the reason that musicians are more affected by background music during cognitively demanding tasks.
 A musician’s schemas for music listening and for task completion are in conflict and this interference may affect performance.
 Non-musicians, who do not have such strong schemas for processing music, do not have as much overlap between their schemas and perform better on the task.
 When the background music features the musician’s primary instrument, the schema for the music is stronger because of the length of time spent training on the instrument resulting in further task performance decreases (Yang et al., 2016).
 The theory of competing schemas likely explains why musicians are more affected by background music than non-musicians.

+Add summary paragraph

 Effect of Age